kyverno/chainsaw/website/docs/commands/chainsaw_kuttl_migrate.md

   > **Note**: If the file contains a `TestAssert`, an error is reported since its conversion isn't currently supported.

-- **Save Converted Tests**: If the `--save` flag is provided, the converted tests will be saved as new `.chainsaw.yaml` files in the source directory.
+- **Save Converted Tests**: If the `--save` flag is provided and if any resource within the YAML file needs saving (as determined by the migration process), the converted tests are saved.
+The file path for saving is determined by the `--overwrite` flag; if it is set, the original file will be overwritten, else a new `.chainsaw.yaml` file will be created

 ### SEE ALSO